CiscoDevNet/terraform-aci-esg-nia/README.md

 ```
 **consul-terraform-sync** will create the appropriate policies in accordance to the Consul catalog.

 **consul-terraform-sync** is now subscribed to the Consul catalog.
-Any updates to the services identified in the task will result in updating the **Cisco ACI** Endpoint Security Group Selectors.
+Any updates to the services identified in the task will result in updating the **Cisco ACI** Endpoint Security Group and ESG Selectors.

 **~> Note:** If you are interested in how **consul-terraform-sync** works, please refer to this [section](#how-does-consul-terraform-sync-work).